 During the 90’s, Ocean Ridge Women’s Community Group continued to be supported by the State Government through various granted monies.
 The Department of Community Development provided funds for the family support program and in 1994 funding was provided for the employment of a Financial Counsellor.
 The Federal Government through the Department of Family and Community Services provided funds for the crèche.

-In 1997, the group changed its name to that of the house that it met in – Granny Spiers Community House Inc and although the name changed, the work continued in supporting the community.
+The group changed its name to that of the house that it met in – Granny Spiers Community House Inc. Although the name changed, the work continued in supporting the community.

 Arts and crafts workshop